kcyu2014/bcnn_kyu/README.md

            'shareWeight', true,...
         } ;

-The option `shareWeight=true` implies that the blinear model uses the same CNN to extract features resulting in a symmetric model.
+	The option `shareWeight=true` implies that the blinear model uses the same CNN to extract both features resulting in a symmetric model.
 For assymetric models set `shareWeight=false`.
-Note that this roughly doubles the memory requirement.
+Note that this roughly doubles the GPU memory requirement.

-Once the fine-tuning is complete, you can train a linear SVM on the extracted features to evaluate the model.
+1. Once the fine-tuning is complete, you can train a linear SVM on the extracted features to evaluate the model.
 See `run_experiments.m` for training/testing using SVMs.
 You can simply set the MODELPATH to the location of the fine-tuned model by setting MODELPATH='data/ft-models/bcnn-cub-mm.mat' and the `bcnnmm.opts` to:

         bcnnmm.opts = {..
            'type', 'bcnn', ...